Ontario Disability Support Program (ODSP) increases are inadequate

 Luca “LazyLegz” Patuelli, national co-chair of the advocacy group Disability Without Poverty

-July 2023 – Ford PC government increases ODSP rates by 6.5%, ties it to inflation
+July 2023 – Ford government increases ODSP rates by 6.5%, in line with inflation for the previous year, tying it to inflation

 This added about $80 to a single ODSP recipient’s basic payment, bringing it up to $1,308.